Africa (Toto) - Instrumental Remake

 In this image you can see the tempo I defined for the track according to the audio reference.
 You can also see the metric and how I adjusted everything with their respective bars.

-It's always a challenge to produce tracks for Malinda, and this time it was more special, because this is one of my favorite bands, and nothing less than to make the instrumental of one of their iconic songs.
-Africa, like every song by Toto, has been carefully composed and instrumented, and the Percussion sections in this case took me more time to listen and mentally separate the different sonorities and patterns.
+Producing tracks for Malinda is always a challenge, and this time it was even more special because it involved one of my favorite bands and creating an instrumental for one of their iconic songs, "Africa" by Toto.
+Like every Toto song, "Africa" has been meticulously composed and arranged, and the Percussion sections, in particular, took me more time to carefully listen and mentally separate the different sounds and patterns.

-The first sounds I found were congas and shakers in a Samples Pack for Kontakt.
-Then I added the Latin percussions with EZ Drummer (congas, metals and shakers) and completing with some metals from East West Percussions.
+The first sounds I found were some congas and shakers within a Samples Pack for Kontakt.
+To that, I added the Latin percussions from EZ Drummer (congas, metals, and shakers) and completed it with some metals from East West Percussions.

-In the image you can see the MIDI and instrument tracks I made for the Percussions section of Africa
+In the image, you can see the tracks of instruments and MIDI that I made for the Percussions section of Africa

 The VSTs that I used for the percussion of the Africa instrumental.

-In the image you can see the MIDI and instrument tracks I made for the Percussions section of Africa
+In the image, you can see the tracks of instruments and MIDI that I made for the Percussions section of Africa

-Listening to Jeff on drums is always inspiring, but trying to emulate his drums with MIDI samples, without that human treatment and its original acoustics is very difficult.
-And although it is a fairly simple drum pattern, it meant a good challenge.
-I know that the result is not exact or equal to the original, and therefore I did not try to find the same sound, just respect the pattern, because you have to keep the distance between a machine and Jeff's talent.
+Listening to Jeff on the drums is always inspiring, but trying to emulate his drumming with MIDI samples, without that human touch and the original acoustics, is very difficult.
+And although it's a relatively simple drum pattern, it posed a significant challenge.
+I know the result is not exact or the same as the original, and for that reason, I didn't attempt to replicate the exact sound, but rather to honor the pattern, as there should always be a distinction between a machine and Jeff's talent.

-For the drums I used, as always, different VSTs, in this case EZ Drummer and East West PRO Drummer Drums.
-For this I mixed different sounds of kicks and snares.
-For kicks and snares I mixed sounds from EZ Drummer and PRO Drummer and their Joe Chiccarelli Pack.
-In addition to the Drum Pack Spike Stent PRO Drummer also.
-For the crashes I used Drum Kit From Hell (by EZ Drummer) for the variety of sounds.
+For the drums, I used, as always, different VSTs, in this case, EZ Drummer and PRO Drummer from East West.
+For this, I mixed different timbres of bass drums and snare drums.
+I combined sounds from EZ Drummer and PRO Drummer and their Joe Chiccarelli Pack for the bass drums and snare drums.
+Additionally, I used a drum from the Spike Stent Pack of PRO Drummer.
+For the cymbals, I used the Drum Kit From Hell (from EZ Drummer) for the tonal variety.

-The original of Africa has a drum recorded in constant pattern during all the song, and Jeff added a second drum with more intensity in the choirs.
-It is something very difficult to notice to a simple heard, but when you have been listening for years and separating sounds in your mind you can achieve it.
+The original recording of Africa has a drum track recorded in a constant pattern throughout the song, and Jeff added a second drum track to it, with more intensity in the choruses.
+It's something very hard to notice by just listening, but you can manage to hear it by mentally separating the sounds.

-You can see the distribution of MIDI tracks and notice that I have a channel for each element of the drums.
+You can see the distribution of MIDI tracks and notice that I have a channel for each element of the drum kit.

 Tracks of the elements of the drums and the VST that I used.

-You can see the distribution of MIDI tracks and notice that I have a channel for each element of the drums.
+You can see the distribution of MIDI tracks and notice that I have a channel for each element of the drum kit.

-Step 4: The bass of maestro Mike Porcaro
+Step 4: The Bass of the Master Mike Porcaro

-Wow!, when I went to listen in detail to what Mike played, I not only noticed that he played it with the pick technique, but with a tremendous heart, like all his interpretations.
-Of course, it's a fairly simple bass line, but with a perfect rhythm.
-Note that when I say perfect I do not mean to be exact in time, but to that freedom in the pulse that does not go right in each pulse, and that makes it a perfect interpretation for this song (and for music in general).
+Wow!
+When I listened closely to what Mike played, I not only noticed that he played it with a pick, but also with tremendous heart, as in all his performances.
+Of course, it's a rather simple bass line, but with a perfect rhythm.
+When I say "perfect," I don't mean being exact on the beat, but that sense of freedom in the groove, not hitting every beat precisely; that makes it a perfect interpretation for this song (and for music in general).

 The bass sound I used is the New Stingray 5 Pick from the Ministry of Rock II Pack by East West.

-As you can see in the image, I have 2 MIDI tracks, one for the bass line, and one for the gliss that can be heard at the end of the song.
+As you can see in the image, I have 2 MIDI tracks, one for the bassline, and another one for the bass glissandos that can be heard at the end of the song.

-As you can see in the image, I have 2 MIDI tracks, one for the bass line, and one for the gliss that can be heard at the end of the song.
+As you can see in the image, I have 2 MIDI tracks, one for the bassline, and another one for the bass glissandos that can be heard at the end of the song.

-As you can see in the image, I have 2 MIDI tracks, one for the bass line, and one for the gliss that can be heard at the end of the song.
+As you can see in the image, I have 2 MIDI tracks, one for the bassline, and another one for the bass glissandos that can be heard at the end of the song.

-Step 5: The other Porcaro that put me into work!
+Step 5: The other Porcaro who gave me trouble!

-Again, a good challenge was to emulate Steve Porcaro's synthesizers.
-For this I used Arturia synthesizers.
-The MINI V, the SEM V and the CS-80 V, as well as the XPand 2 for one of the sounds used in Solo.
+Once again, emulating Steve Porcaro's synthesizers was a great challenge.
+For this, I used Arturia synthesizers.
+The MINI V, the SEM V, and the CS-80 V, as well as the XPand 2 for one of the sounds used in the Solo.

-I started with the Pad that can be heard throughout the song, and for this I used the MINI V. I created a special patch for this pad, for which I mixed 3 oscillators, adjusted the filters, and added Cutoff Frequency control from the Modulator Wheel of my keyboard.
-Of course the correct definition of an appropriate attack that managed to emulate Steve's original Pad.
+I started with the Pad that can be heard throughout the song, and for this, I used the MINI V. I created a special patch for this pad, for which I mixed 3 oscillators, adjusted the filters, and added Cutoff Frequency control from my keyboard's modulator.
+Of course, getting the right definition of an adequate attack that could emulate Steve's original Pad.

-The different VST synthesizers that I used for the instruments of Africa.
+The different VST synthesizers I used for the instrumental of Africa.

-The different VST synthesizers that I used for the instruments of Africa.
+The different VST synthesizers I used for the instrumental of Africa.

-The different VST synthesizers that I used for the instruments of Africa.
+The different VST synthesizers I used for the instrumental of Africa.

 Step 6: Luke's guitars

-The first thing I thought was what guitars do I have to emulate Steve Lukather?
-Well, I turned to different guitar packs between samples in Kontakt, and the beautiful East West Packs, like Golliath and Ministry of Rock II.
+The first thing I thought was, what guitars do I have to emulate Steve Lukather?
+Well, I used various guitar packs with samples in Kontakt, and the beautiful packs from East West, such as Golliath and Ministry of Rock II.

-For the electro-acoustic guitar I mixed the 2 Guitars from Golliath with a Small Steel String on Kontakt.
-Already the electric guitars I used were the Gibson Lead, Cavin Bridge Lead Long and Jaguar Lead, these 3 of Ministry of Rock II, for the arpeggios, rhythmic and distortions.
+For the acoustic guitar, I mixed the 2 Guitars from Golliath with a Small Steel String in Kontakt.
+And for the electric guitars, I used the Gibson Lead, Cavin Bridge Lead Long, and Jaguar Lead, all from Ministry of Rock II, for both arpeggios, rhythms, and with distortion.

 I almost never mix the different sounds lightly because some samples have different articulations, so the velocity with which you play them can trigger these changes, and when mixing, for example an acoustic guitar of a pack in Kontakt with another one from East West can not be achieved the same dynamics.
 Thus, in each MIDI track I control the intensity of each note and then the mix is better.